Procurement processes all goods and services contracts outside of construction, copyright, patents, and research.

 - ask your supplier to use the legal entity name: The Regents of the University of California (not UCSB, UC Santa Barbara, or the name of an employee)

 - double-check the supplier has entered the correct dates

 - ensure the vendor contract that is sent over is the final version, or the version the department has approved

 - do not also submit a Form I: Request for Contract

 - do not sign the contract, scope of work, quote, or proposal (only Procurement has Signature Authority to bind the Regents into an agreement, and this will hold up the processing as we may need to back-pedal with your supplier)

 - if the supplier and supplier location is the same as a previous contract, please ensure the supplier has included the same changes we made last year.
 This is the FASTEST way to get your contract processed.

-- If you intend to ask for an Insurance Waiver from Risk Management, please only submit the Contract Request Form when you receive the signed Waiver from Lee Mudrick.
+- If you intend to ask for an Insurance Waiver from Risk Management, please only submit the Contract Request Form after you receive the signed Waiver from Katherine Hullinger or Ron Betancourt.